-For 6 years I worked in the startup realm designing environments intended to nurture the humans behind some incredibly visionary technology companies, namely Airbnb, SoundCloud, Headspace, and Couchsurfing.
+For 6 years I worked in the startup realm as a workplace designer, helping to create environments intended to nurture the humans behind some incredibly visionary technology companies, namely Airbnb, SoundCloud, Headspace, and Couchsurfing.

 My service to these companies was fundamentally rooted in my desire to connect people to their environment, their earth, to the food they eat, and to one another.
 I also knew that by giving to companies with a potentially huge [and positive!] global impact, my service and prayer would be amplified.

 While I've enjoyed the financial freedom, fun, and *incredible* lifelong friendships that came from these experiences, 6 months ago I decided to stop designing offices and move closer to answering the deeper calling of my heart.

 That calling is to design spaces that strengthen people's connection to the natural world.
 To create more community-run retreat centers on beautiful pieces of land that offer a way of living where the laws of nature are queen.
 It is a combination of returning to tribal ways and celebrating & integrating technology to improve life on Earth without causing harm to her or damage to us.

 Why is this my calling?
 Because if there is anything I've learned during my 32 years on this planet, it is that the natural world holds the answers to everything.
 The indigenous people have always known this, and we see that their knowledge is finally returning to the mainstream.
 Western medicine has only studied 1% of the plants in the Amazon rainforest.
 1%!
 Our Earth and our species is suffering because of this disconnection, so truly all we must do is reestablish it.
 To do that, people must experience it for themselves.
 We must have far more access to nature in order to fall in love with her again.